pradeep720/ArmTemplateAppservice/README.md

    - cool to part of the commit
    - added new branch
    - check on windows and linux OS
-   - added one line
-   - added another line
-   - added another one line
-   - added one line

 ```
 checking on webhook once again ...